 But, we got a gurgle.

 After the doctor’s pronouncement, I had sighed so long my laptop screened turned foggy.
-Despite my Cincinnallergies, I was suddenly breathing more fully too.
+Despite my Cincinnallergies, I exhaled more fully too.

 After all, I had been only one breath away from saying, “Yes, those are her wishes.”